andrewgonzalez/ChooseAndPerish/README.md

 Got friends?
 Enter their vanity urls as well (up to four players) and a game all of you own will be chosen.

-When entering your url, just enter the custom text you set in your profile, not the entire `http://steamcommunity.com/id/custom url`, just the custom url part.
+When entering your url, just enter the custom url text you set in your profile, not the entire `http://steamcommunity.com/id/custom url`, just the custom url part.

 ### Requirements: